A Powerful Legacy

 When the world was consumed by war, General Hap and Bee Arnold chose to sow the seeds of optimism about America’s future.
 This positive focus was in keeping with the General’s personality: he earned his nickname – Hap – while in the U.S. Military Academy at West Point for his sunny, happy disposition.
 Home movies of the Arnolds show a family of smiling, active children and the close, supportive relationship they had with their parents.
 It was just this type of support the Arnolds wanted the children of deceased Airmen to enjoy as they grew up.

-So 80 years ago, on 9 March 1942, Gen. Hap and Bee Arnold created the Army Air Forces Aid Society.
+On March 9 1942, Gen. Hap and Bee Arnold created the Army Air Forces Aid Society.
 Now the Air Force Aid Society, the organization was chartered for “the establishment of a trust fund, the principal of which is to be invested to provide income for the continuing problem of Air Force needs, mainly after the war.”

 Airmen Helping Airmen